1. Occupational Negligence | Onset of a Patient Death Dispute

 3. Occupational Negligence | Defense Strategy and Attorney Intervention

-Demonstrating Good Faith Reliance on the DNR Order
+Demonstrating Good Faith Reliance on the Dnr Order

 The nurse was not the staff member who obtained the DNR order, yet the order was clearly documented in the patient’s chart according to District standards for health care records.

-Counsel presented that health professionals in Washington D.C. may rely on patient directives when they are properly included in the medical record, unless obvious defects indicate unreliability.
+Counsel presented that health professionals in Washington D.C.
+May rely on patient directives when they are properly included in the medical record, unless obvious defects indicate unreliability.

 Because the DNR form appeared valid on its face, withholding CPR did not constitute occupational negligence.